juliusjonker/RaffleFleet/README.md

 # RaffleFleet

-Full source code for [**RaffleFleet**](https://x.com/RaffleFleet), a CLI program for automating large amounts of online raffle entries for limited-edition items (e.g. sneakers).
+Full source code for [**RaffleFleet**](https://x.com/RaffleFleet), a CLI program for automating large amounts of online raffle entries for limited-edition items (mostly sneakers).
 Developed from 2022–2023, with ~120 bèta users at peak.

 ## Repository Structure
 - **/api**: REST API for authentication through Whop and interactions with the DynamoDB database, hosted on AWS Lambda.